-North London Waste Authority covers the following seven boroughs: Barnet, Camden, Enfield, Hackney, Haringey, Islington, Waltham Forest.
+North London Waste Authority (NLWA) is a statutory public authority, committed to serving over two million north London residents in Barnet, Camden, Enfield, Hackney, Haringey, Islington, Waltham Forest.

 NLWA is governed by 14 members, two councillors from each of the seven north London boroughs.
 It is these members that make the decisions relating to the disposal of north London's waste.
 For more information about the role they play, visit our Governance page.